Is Delaying Appointment Letters by Three Months After Joining a Good Practice? Seeking Advice

 Dinesh Divekar

-Anyway, I recommend not to handle this matter on your own.
-Tell employees to put forth the requirement of issue of appointment letter within a fortnight since they join.
-Let them project their disgruntlement directly.
-I say so because your employer should not hold you responsible for instigating the employees!
+I recommend not handling this matter on your own.
+Instruct employees to request the issuance of an appointment letter within a fortnight of joining.
+Encourage them to express any grievances directly.
+I suggest this approach because your employer should not hold you responsible for instigating the employees.

 Thanks,